Skip to main content

 Address

-• Description: a wallet address
+• Description: wallet address

 • Alias for: bytes